bicCluster/learning-cluster/README.md

 ## Install Ubuntu

 Install Ubuntu (recommend 14.04) on each machine.
-The CD of Ubuntu is just in one of the machines.
 The hard disks of four machines should already be erased.
 If not, press F11 when the system is starting and choose to start from the CD rom.

 In the image above, the three innet machines' hostname are `alpha`, `beta` and `gamma`.
 You can change them to whatever you like.